top of page

 neurotransmitters

-Navigating psychological ED after a breakup requires taking care of your mental state by practicing activities that help prevent or lower your stress levels (and the Cortisol).
+Navigating psychological performance issues after a breakup requires taking care of your mental state by practicing activities that help prevent or lower your stress levels (and the Cortisol).

 Our neurotransmitters; serotonin, dopamine, endorphins, and oxytocin all help us by supporting happiness and pleasure.
 While also helping to lower anxiety and depression.
 These are what you want to be focusing on increasing in your body.